 Overall Image Performance

 The DLP sharpness and high lumen output mean that for lighter scenes, like the introduction chase in Skyfall, the BenQ HT1075 performs beautifully.
-All the details from Bond’s face come through on-screen and fast action sequences retain a lot of detail as well.
-Out of the box performance is good on cinema mode.
-Colors definitely popped on-screen, without feeling fake and over saturated.
+All the details from Bond’s face come through on-screen, and fast action sequences retain a lot of detail as well.
+Out of the box, the performance is good in cinema mode.
+Colors definitely popped on-screen without feeling fake and over-saturated.
 The CG elements of Electro in The Amazing Spider-Man 2 are excellent via the BenQ.
-Darker scenes on films like Harry Potter and the Half-Blood Prince struggle on the BenQ HT1075.
+Darker scenes in films like Harry Potter and the Half-Blood Prince struggle on the BenQ HT1075.
 The lack of high contrast and low black levels leave the image looking flat.
 It is harder to be pulled into the dark atmosphere of the movie without darker black levels.
 Like most DLP projectors, the 3D on the BenQ is excellent.
-The only downside would be that in 3D mode the lamp is set to high for optimal brightness, this means the fan noise can be a little much.
-The 3D color mode has a large red tint to compensate for the lenses in the glasses, but even with the glasses on there is still a slight tint present.
-Being a DLP there is virtually no crosstalk present.
-Watching Gravity the 3D effect is very good and also non-fatiguing for the viewer.
-The two small issues with 3D is that there is a more pronounced rainbow effect compared to 2D, and I did see a bit of crosstalk when the parachute deployed on the capsule during reentry in Gravity.
-It only happens in those very bright, fast motion sections.
+The only downside would be that in 3D mode, the lamp is set to high for optimal brightness; this means the fan noise can be a little much.
+The 3D color mode has a large red tint to compensate for the lenses in the glasses, but even with the glasses on, there is still a slight tint present.
+Being a DLP, there is virtually no crosstalk present.
+Watching Gravity, the 3D effect is very good and also non-fatiguing for the viewer.
+The two small issues with 3D are that there is a more pronounced rainbow effect compared to 2D, and I did see a bit of crosstalk when the parachute deployed on the capsule during reentry in Gravity.
+It only happens in those very bright, fast-motion sections.
 Gaming performance was also excellent on the BenQ HT1075.
 In fact, this is my go-to recommendation for gamers looking for a projector on a budget.
-The sharp images and below 50ms lag time from the BenQ HT1075, along with all that brightness, makes it easy to see your opponent on-screen.
+The sharp images and below 50ms lag time from the BenQ HT1075, along with all that brightness, make it easy to see your opponent on-screen.

 |Pros:||Sharp and bright, this budget 1080p DLP projector packs a hell of a punch for a small investment.
 Its flexibility when setting up and built-in speaker allows it to move from room to room and be up and running in minutes.
 Low lag and the fast response time of DLP make this an ideal gaming projector.|